CraicOverflow89/KastorServer/readme.md

 }
 ```

-Run the code then navigate to _127.0.0.1:7769/hello_ in the browser and you will see 'Hello World' displayed.
+Run the code then navigate to _127.0.0.1:7769/hello_ in the browser and you will see `Hello World` displayed.